EddieTheEd/Obsidian-Vault/README.md

 ---
 As of 3/06/2022,

-I will be reformatting the obsidian vault for a ~~week or two~~**multiple weeks (3-4)**.
+I will be reformatting the obsidian vault for a ~~week or two~~**multiple weeks (3-4 as of 18/06/2022)**.
 Please don't try pulling anything, I will be making specific folders and rewriting this readme so that there are some proper instructions.

 Thanks, Ed